-The Russell Sage College Honors Program offers highly-motivated students an innovative, rigorous, and participatory educational experience.
-The program challenges women to be engaged contributors and leaders within the academic community.
+The Russell Sage College Honors Program offers highly-motivated undergraduates an innovative, rigorous, and participatory educational experience.
+The program challenges students to be engaged contributors and leaders within the academic community.
 A member of the National Collegiate Honors Council, the RSC Honors Program is designed to:

 - Enrich any course of study at Sage.